 It’s better if the group can be centred around the lifestyle or advocacy your brand represents, rather than the brand itself.
 People don’t like to be sold to, especially during this time.
 But they will most definitely support your finance or recruitment company if you give them exclusive advice on how to best use their money during the crisis.

-5 Effective marketing strategies in a time of crisis
+5 Effective digital marketing strategies in a time of crisis

 The Coronavirus outbreak in the UK has had a major effect on the business sector and every industry.
 Companies have been forced to shut down offices, factories and having to sort work-from-home arrangements for employees.
 Some have had to resort to simply running with a skeletal workforce.